freeboardgames/FreeBoardGames.org/blog/source/_posts/Publishing-your-first-boardgame-io-game-in-FBG.md

 - _code_: Internal code we are going to use for this game, must match the folder name.
 - _name_: Name that will show up to users.
-- _imageURL_: Tthumbnail used across the app on the home page, game page and lobby.
+- _imageURL_: Thumbnail used across the app on the home page, game page and lobby.
 Generally a screenshot of the game, should be 500x250 pixels.
 - _modes_: Each game mode will represent a card in the game page ([check chess here](https://freeboardgame.org/g/chess)).
   - `GameMode.AI`: Makes the game available offline, allowing users to play single player matches against the computer (more configuration is needed).
   - `GameMode.OnlineFriend`: Allows users to invite friends to play the game online.
 Users are going to need internet to connect to the server.